On $q$-Painlev\'e VI and the geometry of Segre surfaces: Mano decompositions

 The existence of such factorisations was proven in full generality by Ohyama et al. \cite{ohyamaramissualoy}[Theorem 5.13].
 Here we only discuss the generic setting, excluding the so called logarithmic cases.
 On the other hand, we provide additional explicit formulas for all the different factors.

-In this section, we construct the factorisation corresponding to Figure \ref{fig:pairspants}(A) and call it algebraic decomposition I. We start with the following lemma, which will be helpful for our purposes. \begin{lemma} Let $R$ and $N=(n_{ij})$ be $2\times 2$ matrices of rank $1$ and $2$ respectively, then
+In this section, we construct the factorisation, along the decomposition illustrated in Figure \ref{fig:pairspants}(A), and call it Mano decomposition I. We start with the following lemma, which will be helpful for our purposes. \begin{lemma} Let $R$ and $N=(n_{ij})$ be $2\times 2$ matrices of rank $1$ and $2$ respectively, then

 \end{lemma} \begin{proof} These identities follow directly from the definition of $\pi(\cdot)$. \end{proof}

 The describe decomposition I, recall the definition of the elliptic function